-Essure is an implantable birth control device that permanently blocks the fallopian tubes.
-The company that makes the Essure system of birth control announced that it would stop selling the device in the U.S. on Dec.
-31, 2018.
-Sales of the device stopped in 2017 in all other countries.
+Essure was designed as an implantable birth control device that permanently blocked the fallopian tubes in women.
+The manufacturer of the Essure system of birth control removed the device from the U.S. market in January 2019.
+Sales of the device stopped by 2017 in all other countries.

-The company cites commercial reasons, not safety issues, for halting sales of the device.
+The company cited commercial reasons, not safety issues, for halting sales of the device.

-If you already have the device in place and don't have any side effects from the device, you can continue to rely on Essure to prevent pregnancy.
+If you already have the device in place and don't have any side effects, you can continue to rely on Essure to prevent pregnancy.
 Speak with your doctor or other care provider about any safety concerns you may have about the device.

 If you have persistent pain or other symptoms that you think might be related to the Essure device, talk with your doctor or other care provider about your options.
 Removing the Essure device may require surgery, which poses certain health risks.